 … [AHA says,] "Pro-lifers prefer gradual, over immediate, abolition."
 This is simply a strawman argument of what many pro-life people believe (a strawman argument is when you attack a similar argument to the one presented that is weaker and easier to defeat).
 Pro-life advocates actually do prefer immediate abolition.
 We would love it if our government would stop sanctioning the killing of unborn children, and if Planned Parenthood would stop doing it.
 What pro-life people realize, and which is supported by history, is that it simply doesn’t work out that way.
 Gradually is the way to enact a change like this.
 It took William Wilberforce twenty years to abolish the slave trade in England.
 He made it his life’s mission to see this done.
 He worked incrementally, voting for legislation that kept slavery legal yet made conditions safer for slaves.
 He knew that the way his culture was, he couldn't pass all or nothing laws.
 He worked to change the culture’s perception of slavery while working to pass incrementally better legislation until he was finally able to abolish it altogether.

-Here is a document describing a debate between Gregg Cunningham and the co-founder of Abolish Human Abortion.
+Here is a blog describing a debate between Gregg Cunningham and the co-founder of Abolish Human Abortion, T. Russell Hunter.

-In that document, Scott Klusendorf provides this summary of one of Gregg’s points: “Pro-lifers don’t have to choose between incremental legislation that saves some children right now or total abolition that saves all at a later time.
-Rather, they can advance both strategies simultaneously and save many lives in the process.”
+In that blog post, Scott Klusendorf provides this summary of one of Gregg’s points: “Gregg Cunningham...[pointed] out a fundamental flaw in Hunter’s argument—namely, the mistaken claim that pro-lifers have the power to end abortion immediately but won’t.
+Again and again, he exposed Hunter’s fallacious either/or reasoning by demonstrating that pro-lifers don’t have to choose between incremental legislation that saves some children right now or total abolition that saves all at a later time.
+Rather, they can advance both strategies simultaneously and save many lives in the process.
+Cunningham also demonstrated a superior grasp of social reform history, noting that while Wilberforce, Lincoln, and Martin-Luther King were in principle moral absolutists, in practice they functioned as strategic and tactical incrementalists—as do pro-lifers today.”

 Scott also explains that AHA’s reasoning “assumes that pro-lifers have the power to immediately end abortion but simply won’t.
 Nothing could be further from the truth.
 Pro-life advocates do not have the power to say which children live and which ones die.
-The federal courts have already said that no unborn children have a right to life.”
+The federal courts have already said that no unborn children have a right to life.
+In that legal environment, the principled pro-lifer is an immediatist morally and an incrementalist strategically.
+That is, while pro-lifers remain committed to the principle that every unborn human should be legally protected, they work to save as many lives as possible given current political realities.”

 Certainly we pray for and work toward the day when abortion is illegal and ending an unborn child’s life is unthinkable.
 In the meantime, by supporting prolife ministries and outreaches, and through our own personal ministry to those God brings into our lives, we can reach people one by one, showing them Christ’s love and sharing the truth about the unborn.
-(See also Randy Alcorn’s answers to Is There a Political Solution to the Abortion Issue? and Can We Really End All Abortions Through Legislative Means?)
+(See also Randy Alcorn’s answers to Is There a Political Solution to the Abortion Issue? and Can We Really End All Abortions Through Legislative Means?, as well as The Gospel Coalition article In Defense of Pro-Life Incrementalism.)